No Time to Observe: Adaptive Influence Maximization with Partial Feedback: Problem Formulation

 We first show that the objective is not adaptive submodular under partial feedback model.
 The concept of adaptive submodularity is a generalization of submodularity to adaptive policies: we say a function $f$ is adaptive submodular if adding an element $e$ to a realization $\psi$ increases $f$ at least as much as adding $e$ to a superset of $\psi$.
-Since the Myopic Feedback model proposed in \citep{golovin2011adaptive} is a special case of our partial-feedback model, we borrow the same counter example from their work to prove the following lemma. \begin{theorem}\citep{golovin2011adaptive} The objective $f$ under partial-feedback model is not adaptive submodular. \end{theorem}
+Since the Myopic Feedback model proposed in \citep{golovin2011adaptive} is a special case of our partial-feedback model, we borrow the same counter example from their work to prove the following lemma. \begin{theorem}\citep{golovin2011adaptive} The objective $f$ under partial-feedback model is not adaptive submodular. \end{theorem} First of all, we want to emphasize the difference between ``round'' and ``slot''.
+One round corresponds to one execution of our algorithm, while one slot corresponds to one step of information propagation.
+In the rest of this paper, we use $|\cdot|$ to denote the size of a set.